-You can buy a SIM adapator from Carphone Warehouse.
+You can buy a SIM adapter from Currys.

-Or you can also get a replacement SIM card for £5.00 at any Carphone Warehouse store.
+Or you can also get a replacement SIM card for £5.00 at any Currys store.

 If you receive a new SIM card and it doesn't seem to be working, here are two important things for you to try out and check.

 1. Do you have coverage in your area?